Rebel Moon (franchise): Podcast

-The Seneschal: A Rebel Moon Story

-In November 2023, a narrative-podcast, an animated comic book, and an animated series were announced to be in development with each project taking place chronologically before the feature films.
-The animated short is set to tell the story of the Kali, the "shadowy figures" who power the Motherworld's "most dangerous technology".

 The narrative fiction podcast The Seneschal: A Rebel Moon Story by writer Magdalene Visaggio, starring Ella Purnell, Naveen Andrews, Alfred Enoch, Peter Serafinowicz and Jason Isaacs, released the first of six episodes on July 29, 2024.
 Set 500 years before the movie, it tells the story of the first Jimmy and the married master artisans Adwin and Raina of Saaldoran who created him for a mad king.
 It carries a content warning, same as the novelizations.
+The podcast was nominated for a 2025 Ambies award for best Fiction Podcast.
+It was produced by Wolf at the Door studios.